 Secondary - Career Preparatory

 Program Number 8905100

-CIP Number 0612040100
+CIP Number 0612040102

 Grade Level 9-12

-Program Length 8 credits
+Standard Length 8 credits

 Teacher Certification Refer to the Program Structure section.

 CTSO SkillsUSA

 SOC Codes (all applicable) 39-5012 Hairdressers, Hairstylists, and Cosmetologists

-CTE Program Resources http://www.fldoe.org/academics/career-adult-edu/career-tech-edu/program-resources.stml

 This program offers a sequence of courses that provides coherent and rigorous content aligned with challenging academic standards and relevant technical knowledge and skills needed to prepare for further education and careers in the Human Services career cluster; provides technical skill proficiency, and includes competency-based applied learning that contributes to the academic knowledge, higher-order reasoning and problem-solving skills, work attitudes, general employability skills, technical skills, and occupation-specific skills, and knowledge of all aspects of the Human Services career cluster.
 This program offers a broad foundation of knowledge and skills to prepare students for employment in network support services positions.